 JDRF funds more than 50 active research projects across Australia.

 See where JDRF research takes place using our interactive map below.
 Hover over a state to see the amount of funding in that area or click to see a list of funded research projects.

-Behind the physical signs of type 1 diabetes, chemical markers in the blood (autoantibodies) act as signposts of the silent immune processes taking place in the body.
+Chemical markers in the blood (autoantibodies) act as signposts of the immune processes taking place in the body.

 We can stop T1D, at least for a short time, by replacing damaged cells in the pancreas with healthy cells from a donor – an islet transplant.
 Over 100 islet transplants have been performed in Australia to date.

 There are challenges that prevent this life-changing procedure from being more widely available: it’s invasive, it requires large numbers of donor cells, and recipients need to take lifelong immunosuppressant drugs.
 JDRF researchers are working on creative solutions to all of these challenges.

 Closed-loop systems revolutionise T1D treatment by acting like an artificial pancreas, continuously monitoring blood glucose levels and delivering precise amounts of insulin when it is needed.